Here are five basic, fundamental security measures that you can address to provide your not-for-profit with a minimum standard of adequate protection.

 Melanie Maynes - Senior Product Marketing Manager, Microsoft Security.

-Also, ensure that shared user accounts are eliminated or minimised and effectively managed (e.g., pswd vault).
-System access should be reviewed on a scheduled basis.
+Also, eliminate or minimise shared user accounts and manage them effectively (e.g., using a password vault).
+You should review system access on a scheduled basis.

 2. User Education

 Without staff training, email can be a point of vulnerability.
-Phishing continues to be the most common and highly effective means by which information is compromised.
+Phishing continues to be the most common and highly effective means of compromising information.
 If something looks wrong, staff should feel encouraged to call it out rather than ignore it.

-We offer a series of free webinars that your staff can attend.
-At the conclusion of the webinar the presentation, as well as a link to the recording are emailed.
-You can read our upcoming webinars on this topic here: Information Security webinars.
+We recommend starting with this 30-minute, beginner-level self-paced module on cyber security essentials.
+You can complete it at your convenience: Cyber security essentials.
+We also offer a series of free webinars that your staff can attend.
+At the conclusion of the webinar, the presentation and a link to the recording are emailed.
+You can see our upcoming webinars on this topic here: Cyber Security webinars.

 3. Information classification and security

-Identify your important information stores, and confirm your backup regime is appropriate, and works correctly.
+Identify your important information stores and confirm your backup regime is appropriate and works correctly.
 This often includes a simple data recovery test on an annual or more regular basis.
-Example systems that you should be considering are finance, email, files, HR, client data etc. Read the guide Information Security policy for not-for-profits to get started.
+For example, consider systems like finance, email, files, HR, client data, etc. To get started, read the guide Information security policy for not-for-profits.

 4. Device and network management

 Ensuring your devices are secure is extremely important.
-By devices we mean laptops, phones, tablets, servers, servers and network infrastructure (such as switches, routers, etc).
+By devices, we mean laptops, phones, tablets, servers, and network infrastructure (such as switches, routers, etc.).

-Vulnerabilities are often identified by vendors, who then release security patches to fix these vulnerabilities.
-Patches are reliant on you installing them to ensure your environment stays secure.
+Vendors often identify vulnerabilities and release security patches to fix them.
+However, patches rely on you installing them to ensure your environment stays secure.

-• Windows PCs should have antivirus protection (Windows 10/11 has Windows Defender included, it is enabled by default if no other antivirus product is active)
+- Windows PCs should have antivirus protection (Windows 10/11 includes Windows Defender; it is enabled by default if no other antivirus product is active).

-• Ensure only vendor-supported operating systems and applications are used
+- Ensure you only use vendor-supported operating systems and applications.

-• Device OS and applications are reliably patched through manual or auto-update processes.
-Both Windows and Mac propose OS updates as they become available, and many applications will also notify users of available updates.
+- Device OS and applications are reliably patched through manual or auto-update processes.
+Windows and Mac propose OS updates as they become available, and many applications will notify users of available updates.
 Users should allow updates to proceed in a timely fashion.

-• Default infrastructure admin passwords have been changed to a strong, secret password.
+- Change default infrastructure admin passwords to a strong, secret password.

 5. Policies, risk management and compliance

-Policies, risk management and compliance ensure we prioritise and address the most critical threats in a timely manner, and then shift focus to continual improvement over time.
+Policies, risk management and compliance ensure we prioritise and address the most critical threats promptly, then shift focus to continual improvement over time.
 Our Why cyber security is so important and Cyber security: What it is and why it matters guides, provide useful information and guidance on this topic.

 As a foundation, you should ensure: